kriszwart/ZwartifyOSv1/README.md

 ### Claude Code for Web Sync

-LeadnamicOS includes automatic sync to pull changes made by Claude Code for Web back to your local codebase.
+ZwartifyOS includes automatic sync to pull changes made by Claude Code for Web back to your local codebase.

 **Quick Start:**